Zeesna4141/Zeesna4141/intro.md

 - 👋 Hi, I’m @Zeesna4141
-- I am in the porcess of learning python, so any help with questions is much appreciated.
+- I am a python developer, working remotely and would love any feedback on my public repos!
+Most of them are sadly private due to having sensitive inforamtion.

 <!---
 Zeesna4141/Zeesna4141 is a ✨ special ✨ repository because its `intro.md` (this file) appears on your GitHub profile.